jagenjo/webglstudio.js/README.md

     <img src="https://raw.githubusercontent.com/jagenjo/webglstudio.js/master/press/images/logo.png" alt="WebGLStudio">
 </p>

+**WEBGLSTUDIO HAS BEEN MOVED TO A NEW PROJECT CALLED ONEDIT.ORG, THIS REPOSITORY IS NOW DEAD**

 # WebGLStudio.js

 WebGLStudio.js is an open-source, browser-based 3D graphics suite.
 You can edit scenes and materials, design effects and shaders, code behaviours, and share your work - all within a browser using standard web technologies.